 How to Find a Patent Lawyer: Everything You Need to Know

-A patent lawyer is an attorney who specializes in the area of patent law.
-He or she has specialized qualifications necessary for representing clients in obtaining patents, as well as in any legal suits that may arise.
+To learn how to find a patent lawyer, it is imperative to first understand what a patent lawyer does.
+A patent lawyer is an attorney specialized in the area of patent law.
+He or she has specialized qualifications necessary for representing clients in obtaining patents, as well as any legal suits that may arise.

 When someone wants to have his or her invention patented, that means the inventor wants to have it protected so that others cannot use, copy, or sell the invention.
 That is where a patent attorney comes in.
 Hiring a qualified patent attorney can help you through the process of having your invention patented.